East Midlands Trains: Stations

 More than £5 million was pledged for station enhancements.
 These included the opening of East Midlands Parkway station to serve East Midlands Airport and a new station being opened in Corby.

 The provision of Wi-Fi internet at key stations including Leicester, Derby, and Sheffield.

-Installation of ticket barriers at more stations including London St Pancras Domestic, Derby Midland and Nottingham.
+Installation of ticket barriers at more stations including London St Pancras, Derby and Nottingham.

 To better accommodate the use of its services by cyclists, EMT launched a series of cycle hubs at major stations, including Sheffield, Leicester and Nottingham.
 This initiative led to an additional 1,000 cycle spaces being created, along secure storage and changing facilities, bike repair apparatus and local cycling information facilities onsite.

 Derby Etches Park train maintenance depot underwent an extensive upgrade.

 Introduction of smart card technology, similar to that used on South West Trains, at all London route stations and all those in the Leicester/Derby/Nottingham commuter triangle, and the installation of more self-service ticket machines across the network.

 East Midlands Trains also managed stations at which they did not operate services.
 These stations were all only served by CrossCountry.
 They were Hinckley, Narborough, South Wigston, Willington and Burton-on-Trent.

 On board

 Originally, it was proposed to remove the buffet cars from High Speed Train sets as they were relatively heavy and used only to cook breakfast on some trains; they were intended to be replaced by an at-seat trolley service.
 However, following a review of the decision amid passenger outcry for its retention, the company opted to instead launch an enhanced catering service for the start of the May 2008 timetable.
 Since September 2010, Rail Gourmet had provided all standard class catering.
-WiFi had been available on all services from London since 5 September 2010.
+Wi-Fi had been available on all services from London since 5 September 2010.